Ethan Fernea

-Early life and education
+Early life and college

 Fernea was born on March 2, 1998, in Austin, Texas.
 He attended Dripping Springs High School and was a three-time varsity letter winner in football, where he played on both offense and defense.
-He earned first-team All-District on both sides of the field and was also a third-team All-Centex selection.
-Additionally, he played three seasons of baseball, earning All-District and All-Centex honors, and three years of track.
+He earned first-team All-District on both sides of the field and was also a third-team All-CenTex selection.
+Additionally, he played three seasons of baseball, earning All-District and All-CenTex honors, and three years of track.

 After graduating from high school, Fernea was lightly recruited.
 Although he received a scholarship offer from Air Force, he declined, stating he wanted to play at a higher level.
-Near Christmas 2015, Fernea's father and uncle visited a friend who was the father of Robbie Paton, a UCLA recruiter.
-They showed highlights of Fernea to him, and the tape eventually made its way to the UCLA staff, which offered Fernea a chance to make the team as a walk-on.
+Around Christmas 2015, Fernea's father and uncle visited a friend who was the father of Robbie Paton, a UCLA recruiter.
+They showed highlights of Fernea to him, and the tape eventually made its way to the UCLA staff, who offered Fernea a chance to make the team as a walk-on.

+College career

-Fernea made the team but was "buried" on the depth chart, only seeing action on special teams.
-He appeared in one game as a true freshman in 2016 and eight games for the team in 2017, before playing in all 12 matches in 2018.
+Fernea made the team at UCLA but was initially buried on the depth chart, only seeing action on special teams.
+He appeared in one game as a true freshman in 2016 and eight games for the team in 2017, before playing in all 12 games in 2018.
 He began seeing his first action on offense in 2018 and made two receptions.

-Fernea was given a scholarship for the 2019 season, having impressed the coach in the prior year, despite having suffered a broken leg in the spring camp.
-He recovered, and in the fall, was given the number 36, a tribute to Nick Pasquale (c.
-1993–2013), who had been considered a great teammate.
+Having impressed coach Chip Kelly, Fernea was given a scholarship for the 2019 season, despite having suffered a broken leg during spring camp.
+He recovered, and in the fall, was given the number 36, a tribute to the late Nick Pasquale, a UCLA football walk-on who died in a 2013 traffic accident.
 In a game against Colorado, Fernea caught a 45-yard touchdown, the first score of his college career.
 He finished the season having appeared in all 12 games with two starts (against Colorado and Utah).

-In 2020, Fernea's position was changed from wide receiver to running back.
-In a game against USC, he recorded a 33-yard receiving touchdown.
-He finished the season with six games played and one special teams tackle, while having the highest yards-per-catch average on the team for players with more than one reception.
-Fernea was given an extra year of eligibility due to the COVID-19 pandemic in 2021, and opted to return to the team.
-He finished his final season of college football with 11 games played and 10 rushes for 82 yards and one touchdown.
-At the end of the year, he was given the Tommy Prothro Award for "excellence on special teams."
+In 2020, Fernea's primary position was changed from wide receiver to running back.
+In a game against rival USC, he recorded a 33-yard receiving touchdown.
+He finished the shortened season with six games played and one special teams tackle, while having the highest yards-per-catch average on the team for players with more than one reception.
+Fernea was given an extra year of eligibility due to the COVID-19 pandemic and opted to return to the team in 2021.
+In his sixth and final season of college football, he played in 11 games, with 10 rushes for 82 yards and one touchdown, which came against USC at the end of a 62–33 blowout win for the Bruins.
+At the end of the year, he won the Tommy Prothro Award for "excellence on special teams."